statelyai/xstate/docs/guides/guards.md

-# Guards (Conditional Transitions)
+# Guards

 Many times, you'll want a transition between states to only take place if certain conditions on the state (finite or extended) or the event are met.
 For instance, let's say you're creating a machine for a search form, and you only want search to be allowed if:

 - the user is allowed to search (`.canSearch` in this example)
 - the search event `query` is not empty.

 This is a good use case for a "transition guard", which determines if a transition can occur given the state and the event.
+A transition with guards is called a **conditional transition**.

+## Guard Functions

 A **guard** is a function that takes 2 arguments:

 - `context` - the [machine context](./context.md)
 - `event` - the event, represented as an object